opencpn-radar-pi/radar_pi/UPDATE_TEMPLATES.md

 If there is a need to modify any of the files updated by update-templates, please file bugs against the shipdriver repo so the next update runs smoother.

+## Testing update-templates

+Testing is done using -T which means that many steps otherwise handled automagically needs to be done manually.
+This is a complicated and error-prone procedure.

+In  shipdriver repo: Commit changes and create a tag with a sd- prefix, something like:

+    $ git commit -am "Testing new update-templates"
+    $ git tag sd-foo

+In client repo, first create the shipdriver remote pointing to the local shipdriver repository, something like:

+    $ git remote add shipdriver ../shipdriver_pi

+Still in client repo, import tag and the updated update-templates scripts:

+    $ git fetch --no-tags shipdriver refs/tags/sd-foo:refs/tags/sd-foo
+    $ git checkout sd-foo update-templates
+    $ git commit -am "update-templates: Update to test version"

+And run the update:

+    $ ./update-templates -T sd-foo